 Economic factors affecting business

-A tax rate is the percentage of an individual's or corporation's income that is taxed.
+A tax rate is the taxable percentage of an individual's or corporation's income.
 The tax rate influences the price of goods and their sales, affecting the economy.

 Federal interest rates